2023 Best Communication & Journalism Schools in Indiana

 Read full report on Communication & Journalism at Saint Mary’s College

-You’ll be in good company if you decide to attend Indiana University - Bloomington.
-It ranked #4 on our 2023 Best Communication & Journalism Schools in Indiana list.
-Located in the city of Bloomington, IU Bloomington is a public college with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend Indiana University - Bloomington.
+The school came in at #4 on this year’s Best Communication & Journalism Schools in Indiana list.
+Located in the small city of Bloomington, IU Bloomington is a public college with a very large student population.

 While working on their degree, communication and journalism majors at IU Bloomington accumulate an average of around $22,084 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $547.

-Full Communication & Journalism at Indiana University - Bloomington Report
+Read full report on Communication & Journalism at Indiana University - Bloomington

 While working on their degree, communication and journalism majors at Hanover accumulate an average of around $27,000 in student debt.
 The average monthly payment of a loan this size is about $557, assuming that the borrower is on a 10-year repayment plan.